Jujutsu Kaisen 0: Critical response

 Comic Book Resources stated the manga's artwork was well executed to portray the character's emotions and the story's dark elements.
 Manga News also found the art interesting, especially the character designs, but often noted its strange proportions.
 The art was favorably compared with the sequel as Akutami's sharp line goes very well.
 The fight scenes were generally well-regarded by critics, which include the handling of limbs and explosions.

+In Jungian Dimensions of the Mourning Process, Burial Rituals and Access to the Land of the Dead: Intimations of Immortality, the writer Hiroko Sakata addressed similarities between Yuta's story with the stories of the Japanese forgotten gods Hiruko, Katako and the suicidal child K, addressing Rika as an oni similar to Hiruko that often tries to stop Yuta in his backstory to avoid suicide similar to K. Both Yuta and Katako also share connections with oni and are often associated by mortals with them and, just like Yuta's curse, Katako cannot escape from life.
+As a result, Sakata said that Jujutsu Kaisen 0, and by extension the sequel, feel like modernized version of Japanese myths, comparing Yuta and Rika to the Demon Slayer: Kimetsu no Yaiba protagonists Tanjiro Kamado and Nezuko Kamado, respectively, as the duo aims to control the oni element present in the story.